victorjunnanpan/pansyntaxlab/content/_index.md

   - block: hero
     content:
       title: |
-        CUHK Pan's Syntax Lab
+        Pan's Syntax Lab

       image:
         filename: teamphoto.jpg
       text: |
         <br>

-        The **CUHK Pan's Syntax Lab** is a generative syntax research team led by Prof Victor Junnan Pan based at the Department of Linguistics and Modern Languages of The Chinese University of Hong Kong.
+        The **Pan's Syntax Lab** is a generative syntax research team led by Prof Victor Junnan Pan based at the Department of Linguistics and Modern Languages of The Chinese University of Hong Kong.

   - block: collection
     content: